acquia/blt/docs/tech-architect/ci.rst

 Your new pull request will trigger a pipelines build to begin.
 The pull request's web page reflects the pipelines build status.
-If merged, the pipelines feature will generate a new branch on your Acquia Cloud subscription named ``pipelines-[source-branch]-build``.
+If merged, the pipelines feature will generate a new branch on your Cloud Platform subscription named ``pipelines-[source-branch]-build``.
 The branch will contain a deployment artifact deployable to an Acquia environment.

-You can use the Acquia Cloud Pipelines user interface or :doc:`the Pipelines CLI client </acquia-cloud/develop/pipelines/cli/install/>` to review the status or logs for your build.
+You can use the Cloud Platform Pipelines user interface or :doc:`the Pipelines CLI client </acquia-cloud/develop/pipelines/cli/install/>` to review the status or logs for your build.